Ultralight Backpacking Quilt

 If you get cold easily and happily use a 20-degree sleeping bag even on nights pushing 50, a backpacking quilt may not be for you (except on nights well above 50° F).
 But for many backpackers, the Sierra Designs Nitro Quilt 35 or 20, stuffed with high-quality, water-resistant, 800-fill down, will deliver all the warmth needed on many trips—perhaps most trips—and offers a comfortable sleeping experience.
 It may even relegate your traditional mummy bag to “backup” status in your kit.

-BUY IT NOW You can support my work on this blog, at no cost to you, by clicking either of these affiliate links to purchase the 35-degree or 20-degree Sierra Designs Nitro Quilt at backcountry.com or moosejaw.com.
+BUY IT NOW You can support my work on this blog, at no cost to you, by clicking either of these affiliate links to purchase the 35-degree or 20-degree Sierra Designs Nitro Quilt at backcountry.com, moosejaw.com, or sierradesigns.com.

 Was this review helpful?